The STRAAT Museum is a spectacular museum dedicated to street art and graffiti.

-Visitors can enjoy a street art tour through the alleys and junctions in its exhibition, laid out to mimic a city.
+Visitors can enjoy a street art tour through the alleys and junctions in its exhibition, which is laid out to mimic a city.

 Take advantage of the Panorama Terrace, which offers spectacular views of the entire museum from a high vantage point.

-Select your preferred date, time slot, and the number of tickets on the booking page and buy them right away.
+Visit the STRAAT Museum ticket booking page, select your preferred date, time slot, and number of tickets, and buy the tickets right away.